 Notion, Miro, Figma

-Every platform skips the same phase.
+Every platform skips the evaluate phase.

 Woman running up outdoor stadium stairs with blue seating